canvasxyz/canvas/packages/gossiplog/README.md

 #### Semantic validation

-Payloads may require additional application-specific validation beyond what is checked by the `validate` type predicate, like bounds/range checking, or anything requiring async calls.
+Payloads may require additional application-specific validation beyond what is checked by the `validatePayload` type predicate, like bounds/range checking, or anything requiring async calls.

 #### Side effects

 `apply`'s basic role is to "process" messages.
 If the log is only used as a data store, and the application just needs to look up payloads by message ID, nothing more needs to happen.
 But typically, applications will index message payloads in another local database and/or execute some local side effects.

-#### Optional configuration values

-- `replay` (default `false`): upon initializing, iterate over all existing messages and invoke the `apply` function for them all

-\* `apply` is invoked with **at least once** semantics: in rare cases where transactions to the underlying storage layer fail to commit, `apply` might be invoked more than once with the same message.
-Messages will **never** be persisted without a successful call to `apply`.

 ### Appending new messages

 Once you have a `GossipLog` instance, you can append a new payload to the log with `gossipLog.append(payload)`.

-Calling `append` executes the following steps:

-1. Open an exclusive read-write transaction in the underlying database.
-2. Look up the current `parents: string[]` and `clock: number` to create the message object `{ topic, clock, parents, payload }`.
-3. Sign the message using the provided `signer` to get a `signature: Signature`.
-4. Serialize the signed message and compute its message ID.
-5. Call `apply(id, signature, message)`.
-If if throws, abort the transaction and re-throw the error.
-6. Write the serialized signed message to the database, using the message ID as the key.
-   - If there are messages in the mempool waiting on this message, apply them and save them to the database as well
-7. Commit the transaction.
-8. Return `{ id, signature, message }`.

-In a peer-to-peer context, the `signature` and `message` can be sent to other peers, who can insert them directly using `gossipLog.insert`.
+When , the `signature` and `message` will be sent to other peers, who will insert them directly using `gossipLog.insert`.

 ### Inserting existing messages

 Given an existing `signature: Signature` and `message: Message<Payload>` - such as a signed message received over the network from another peer - we can insert them locally using `gossipLog.insert(signature, message)`.
-This executes the following steps:

-1. Verify the signature.
-2. Open an exclusive read-write transaction in the underlying database.
-3. Serialize the signed message and compute its message ID.
-4. Verify that all of the message's parents already exist in the database.
-   - If not, add the signed message to the mempool, abort the transaction, and return `{ id }`.
-5. Call `apply(id, signature, message)`.
-If it throws, abort the transaction and re-throw the error.
-6. Write the serialized signed message to the database, using the message ID as the key.
-   - If there are messages in the mempool waiting on this message, apply them and save them to the database as well.
-7. Commit the transaction.
-8. Return `{ id }`.

 ### Syncing with other peers